Frequently Asked Questions

 If you’re joining our Beautiful South trip, you’ll fly in and out of Queenstown.

-If you’re joining our Elegant South trip, you’ll fly into Blenheim and out of Queenstown.
+If you’re joining our Elegant South trip, you’ll fly into Nelson and out of Queenstown.

 If you’re joining our Pristine New Zealand trip, you’ll fly into Auckland, and out of Queenstown.